 By day, Lyn Huckabee works for the Massachusetts Department of Energy Resources.
 By night, she’s an avid home cook who tested recipes for Boston UnCommon, the Junior League of Boston Cookbook, spoke on a panel at TechMunch Boston 2011, and helps organize events for the Boston chapter of Green Drinks.

 Susan Johnston is a full-time freelance writer who covers food, beverages, and other lifestyle topics for publications including The Boston Globe, Citysearch, Cheers, and Pizza Today.
-She also teaches at Boston Center for Adult Education and will be speaking at the ASJA 2012 conference in New York City.
+She also teaches writing at Boston Center for Adult Education.

 Tara Bellucci grew up in her family’s Connecticut kitchen where she developed a passion for simple Italian home cooking.
 Tara spends her non-Food Swap time as a blogger and photographer for Apartment Therapy, a popular interior design blog, and creating marketing for luxury real estate in Boston.